 - Utility workers, package carriers, etc. all use connected devices that are vital to their job

-- Many times these devices are retrofitted smart phones or tablets, this doesn’t make them any
+- Many times these devices are retrofitted smart phones or tablets, this doesn’t make them any less things

 - Point of Sale– checkout registers, vending machines, interactive sales kiosks, etc.